The 3D printed housing of the “pxlDigits” was initially not intended to be “just” a 7-segment display with WiFi.

 Attach the LED strip

-Unfortunately, I don’t have any photos of the complete set-up including the LED strip.
-But you can also get a very good overview of the complete structure in the following video.
+Unfortunately I don't have any photos of the complete setup including the LED strip.
+But you can get a very good overview of the complete setup in the following video.

-You just have to plug the LED strip into the prepared connection.
+You only need to connect the LED strip to the prepared connector.
 Often these LED strips are delivered including the connector used here.
 Your LED strip should consist of 90 WS2812 LEDs.
-If you use more or fewer LEDs, you can adjust this number in the Arduino code using the “NUMPIXELS_BAR” parameter.
+If you use more or less LEDs you can adjust this number in the Arduino code using the parameter "NUMPIXELS_BAR".

 Power supply

-You can supply the “time_timy” via the USB socket of the Arduino Nano.
-Make sure that the power supply you are using is secured against overvoltages, overcurrent, short circuits and all other possible errors.
-I have also linked a power supply unit that you can use in the material list.
+You can power the "time_timy" via the USB socket of the Arduino Nano.
+Make sure that the power supply you use is protected against overvoltage, overcurrent, short circuit and all other possible failures.
+I have also linked a power supply that you can use in the material list.

-The power consumption of the LEDs is reduced with the help of the configuration in the Arduino Sketch.
-You should not change these values without having adjusted the power supply circuit.
+The power consumption of the LEDs is reduced by the configuration in the Arduino Sketch.
+You should not change these values without adjusting the power supply.

 Have fun with the project